salesforce/OmniXAI/README.md

 - ``model``: The ML model to explain, e.g., a scikit-learn model, a tensorflow model or a pytorch model.
 - ``preprocess``: The preprocessing function converting the raw inputs (A `Tabular` instance) into the inputs of ``model``.
 - ``postprocess`` (optional): The postprocessing function transforming the outputs of ``model`` to a user-specific form, e.g., the predicted probability for each class.
+The output of `postprocess` should be a numpy array.
 - ``mode``: The task type, e.g., "classification" or "regression".

 The preprocessing function takes a `Tabular` instance as its input and outputs the processed features that